-Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods beginning before or on January 1, 2014.
+$Certain {\rm pronouncements} were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods beginning before or on January 1, 2014.$

-The following new standards, amendments and interpretations that have been adopted for the Company's current fiscal year have not had a material impact on the Company:
+The following new standards, amendments and interpretations that have been adopted for the Com pany's current fiscal year have not had a material impact on the Com pany:

 - IAS 36, Impairment of Assets, seeks to ensure that an entity's assets are not carried at more than their recoverable amount.
 The IASB has made small changes to the disclosures required by IAS 36 when recoverable amount is determined based on fair value less costs of disposal.
-The IASB has amended IAS 36 as follows: - o to remove the requirement to disclose the recoverable amount when a cash generating unit ("CGU") contains goodwill or indefinite lived intangible assets but there has been no impairment; - o to require disclosure of the recoverable amount of an asset or CGU when an impairment loss has been recognized or reversed; and - to require detailed disclosure of how the fair value less costs of disposal has been measured when an impairment loss has been recognized or reversed. - IFRIC 21, Levies, provides guidance for the accounting for levies in accordance with IAS 37, Provisions, Contingent Liabilities and Contingent Assets.
-The interpretation defines a levy as an outflow from an entity imposed by a government in accordance with legislation and confirms that an entity recognizes a liability for a levy only when the triggering event specified in the legislation occurs.
+The IASB has a mended IAS 36 as follows: - to remove the requirement to disclose the recoverable amount when a cash generating unit ("CGU") contains good will or indefinite lived intangible assets but there has been no impairment; - $\circ~$ to require disclosure of the recoverable amount of an asset or CGU when an impairment loss has been recognized or reversed; and - to require detailed disclosure of how the fair value less costs of disposal has been measured when an impairment loss has been recognized or reversed. - IFRIC 21, Levies, provides guidance for the accounting for levies in accordance with IAS 37, Provisions, Contingent Liabilities and Contingent Assets.
+The interpretation defines a levy as an outflow from an entity imposed by a government in accordance with legislation and confirms that an entity recognizes a liability for a levy only when the triggering event specified in the legislation occurs. - IAS 32, Financial Statements : Presentation, has been amended to clarify some of the requirements for offsetting financial assets and liabilities on the balance sheet.